SimonXIX/hypothesis_migration/README.md

 'import' runs the main import process.
 This will import all the annotations in file pointed too by the annotations_file config variable including top-level annotations and replies underneath those annotations.

+'export' runs an export of all annotations from old_url to a file called data.json.

 'delete' will run a bulk deletion process on all annotations at the new_url config variable website.